oliveira-a/gochip/README.md

 To run or modify this project, you need:

 - [Go](https://golang.org/dl/) (version 1.18 or later)
-- A CHIP-8 ROM file (optional: there are many available online)
+- Docker (optional: if you want to run the web assembly version)

 ### Installing